Also known as: heel raise, heel raises, toe raise, single leg heel raise, standing heel raise

 Frequently Asked Questions

-Calf Raises strengthen the gastrocnemius and soleus, improve ankle stability, enhance balance and walking or running push-off, and can boost calf endurance with consistent practice.
+Calf raises strengthen the gastrocnemius and soleus, improve ankle stability, balance and push-off power for walking or jumping.
+Regular practice can reduce lower-leg injury risk and enhance functional movement with minimal equipment.

-How can I progress Calf Raises or find alternatives?
+How can I progress calf raises or make them harder?